 Lymington Harbour is a Trust Port, an independent statutory body run for the benefit of stakeholders and the local community.

-Lymington Harbour Commission (LHC) aims to run the harbour in accordance with standards and practices set out in the Department for Transport’s document Modernising Trust Ports (MTP) Second Edition (MTP2).
+Lymington Harbour Commission (LHC) aims to run the harbour in accordance with standards and practices set out in the Department for Transport’s document Ports Good Governance Guidance (March 2018).

-MTP sets out LHC’s commercial accountability.
+Ports Good Governance guidance also sets out a trust ports commercial accountability.
 It stresses the importance of monitoring performance and consultation with stakeholders, and sets out a management framework and standards compatible with good governance.

 The Department for Transport actively monitors compliance with these standards but interested parties should play their part in bringing to the Department's attention any examples of unaccountable behaviour.
-Section 3.4 of MTP2 sets out how stakeholders can complain if they believe that a board, it's members or its officials are acting in a manner which:
+Section 3.46 of Ports Good Governance Guidance sets out how stakeholders can complain about governance issues or other matters arising from a ports activities.

 In the first instance, please raise the matter with the LHC Chief Executive and/or the LHC Board.
 We will endeavour to provide a written response within four weeks setting out whether we consider the complaint justified and details of any remedial action we intend to take.
 Where the complainant does not believe the response is reasonable in addressing the grounds of his or her concern, the matter should be reported to the Department for Transport.